 Some of the larger clinics have accommodation on-site or provide rooms at a nearby hotel for their patients (those who spend enough, at least).
 Even if your dentist doesn't offer accommodation, they should be able to recommend a place to stay near the clinic.
 Ask whether they provide transport to and from the clinic each day, as this removes the hassle of making your own way there.

 There is a wide range of accommodation available in Istanbul.
-A budget hostel might set you back $20-$25 per night while you can get a 4-star hotel room for under $70 per night.
-But of course, your choice may be limited by your location.
+A budget hostel might set you back $20-$25 per night, while you can get a 4-star hotel room for under $70 per night.
+But, of course, your choice may be limited by your location.

 Currency and payments

-The local currency is Turkish lira.
+The local currency is the Turkish lira.
 Clinics usually accept payment by cash or card, and some might take alternative payment methods such as PayPal.
-They may also allow you to pay in a different currency such as pounds, euros or dollars – but you should ask about this rather than assume.
+They may also allow you to pay in a different currency such as pounds, euros, or dollars – but you should ask about this rather than assume.

-Paying in your local currency may mean you avoid foreign transaction fees on your credit card, but be aware that the clinic often sets the exchange rate in their favour.
+Paying in your local currency may mean you avoid foreign transaction fees on your credit card, but be aware that the clinic often sets the exchange rate in their favor.
 They may also apply a separate credit card fee.
-You’ll need to ask about your options and then calculate which works out cheaper for you taking all fees into account.
+You'll need to ask about your options and then calculate which works out cheaper for you taking all fees into account.

-Be sure to carry some lira with you to pay for taxi rides, food and smaller shopping purchases.
+Be sure to carry some lira with you to pay for taxi rides, food, and smaller shopping purchases.

 Istanbul dentist reviews

-As you research the best dentist in Istanbul for the treatment you need, it’s a good idea to check some reviews from former patients.
-Not only will they show you what certain dental clinics are like; you’ll also get some valuable information to help you plan for your trip.
+As you research the best dentist in Istanbul for the treatment you need, it's a good idea to check some reviews from former patients.
+Not only will they show you what certain dental clinics are like; but you'll also get some valuable information to help you plan for your trip.

 We have compiled more reviews of dentists in Turkey here.

-Istanbul is one of the world’s most visited cities with the added benefit of affordable dentistry.
+Istanbul is one of the world's most visited cities, with the added benefit of affordable dentistry.
 If you want to save money on your dental treatment and enjoy a city break at the same time, Istanbul could be the place for you.

-As with any dental holiday, it’s important to thoroughly research your choice of dentist so you can be sure you’re making the right choice.
-Make sure you’re being treated by a specialist who has experience with the work you need.
+As with any dental holiday, it's important to thoroughly research your choice of dentist so you can be sure you're making the right choice.